-Possession of or attendance at school and school related events while under the influence of any unauthorized prescription drug, alcohol, narcotic substance, counterfeit drugs, or drug-related paraphernalia will be reported to law enforcement and punished by the school as follows:
+Possession of or attendance at school and school related events while under the influence of any unauthorized prescription drug, alcohol, narcotic substance,

 Police Report must be written by School Resource Officer.

 A. Possession or Use

 - 1st 10 days OSS, possible extended suspension - 2nd 10 days OSS with recommendation for extended suspension or expulsion